mdekauwe/GDAY/README.md

 out_param_fname = params/NCEAS_DUKE_model_simulation_amb.cfg
 ```

 As all the model parameters are accessible via this file, these files can be quite long.
 Clearly it isn't necessary to list every parameter.
 The recommended approach is to use the [base file](example/params/base_start.cfg) and then customise whichever parameters are required via a shell script, e.g. see the python [wrapper script](example/example.py).
-This file just lists the parameters which needs to be changed and calls adjust_gday_param_file.py to swap the param from the shell script with the default parameter.
+This file just lists the parameters which needs to be changed and calls [adjust_gday_param_file.py](scripts/adjust_gday_param_file.py) to swap the parameters (listed as a python dictionary) with the default parameter.
 Clearly it would be trivial to write an alternative version in another language.
 I should highlight that I wouldn't necessarily trust the default values :).

 Finally, (I need to check), but the options to vary the state and flux variables on the fly is a nice hangover from the python implementation.
 This functionality doesn't actually exist in the C code, instead all the state and flux variables used in the FACE intercomparisons are dumped as standard.

+When I have time I will write something more extensive (ha), but information about what different variable names refer to are listed in the [header file](src/include/gday.h), which documents the different structures (i.e. control, state, params).

 ## Meteorological driving file